About Me

 We had to buy a separate travel insurance coverage as our existing travel insurance does not cover Afghanistan because of its notorious reputation.

-Afghan Autumn itinerary:
+The Afghan Autumn Itinerary:

-Day 11: Herat - Kabul
+Day 11: Herat to Kabul unfortunate flight oversights...

 My Travel Blog: munmus.blogspot.com